-Insurance adjusters, generally, tasked with resolving your claim when one of their insureds (person the insurance company insures) caused your injury have many years of experience and may speak with 100’s if not 1,000’s of cases per year.
+Insurance adjusters, generally, tasked with resolving your claim when one of their insureds (person the insurance company insures) caused your injury, have many years of experience and may speak with 100’s if not 1,000’s of injured persons per year.
 This may be the only time, or hopefully the only time, that you have to engage in these sorts of discussions.
 It is possible to settle a personal injury claim without an attorney, but you must employ the same techniques of an attorney to maximize your settlement.
 Consider whether hiring an attorney is in your best interest, but if you want to try to settle your claim first, consider these present observations, opinions, and strategies used by successful personal injury attorneys, someone like personal injury attorney Jason Wischmeyer and employ these tips:

 Tip #1: Be careful.

 From the initial phone call with an insurance company claims adjuster notes and recordings are being made often used to diminish your claim later in the negotiation phase.
 A claim’s adjuster asking “How are you feeling” may seem like a kind, thoughtful and natural question; yet, later, when discussing the several weeks, months or even years of treatment, pain, suffering, inconvenience, lost time and wages from work and distress you have felt your response to this question “I am doing okay” or “doing fine” may be used against you.
 From first contact, you must be mindful of every statement, every word, every answer you give to maximize your claim.
 Personal injury attorney Jason Wischmeyer knows how to assist answering these sorts of questions to give an accurate portrayal of your current situation without the false feeling that such statements might portray if your case must go to a courtroom for resolution.
 Think ahead as to how you will answer these sorts of common questions with everyone whom might ask after an accident.

 Tip #2: Be prepared.